Low-noise road surfaces – semi-dense asphalt (SDA)

 Over 10 years of experience in planning, implementation & maintenance

-The present knowledge platform Quiet Roads summarizes for the first time the experiences based on > 1,300 SDA installations throughout Switzerland.
+The present knowledge platform Quiet Roads, summarizes for the first time the experiences based on > 1,300 SDA installations throughout Switzerland.
 It is aimed at professionals, decision-makers as well as interested parties from all areas dealing with the planning, construction, maintenance, or evaluation of noise-reducing road surfaces.

-The platform Quiet Roads has emerged from a collaboration between the Road Noise Office of the Canton of Aargau and G+P Ingenieure AG.
+The platform Quiet Roads has emerged from a collaboration between the Road Noise Office of the Canton of Aargau and G+P Engineers AG.
 The editorial team is always happy to receive additions and suggestions via email: leise-strassen@proton.me

 Areas of application

-Overview of low-noise surfaces
+Overview of low-noise pavements

 On heavily trafficked roads, where there are often significant exceedances of noise limit values,...